Last updated on June 29th, 2026 at 06:20 pm

 The Wrap Up

 *All info is correct at the time of publishing.
 However, things change.
 Red tape changes.
 Don’t take what I’ve written here as gospel.
 It’s not.
 Do your research.
 Also, everything is in USD unless otherwise noted.
 Dollar amounts are subject to exchange rates.
-So do your due diligence and check all the numbers.
+So do your due diligence and check all facts before you book that flight.

 Love this article?
 Spread the word?